Skip to content

 Image/HBO Max

 The most significant example of bisexuality in Peacemaker is the title character himself.
-He is initially portrayed as hypersexual toward women, but with subtle indications that he may also have sexual interest in men.
-In the first episode, Peacemaker discusses bisexuality positively during a conversation about Aquaman, showing no issue with Aquaman’s relationships with both men and women, but finding it odd that Aquaman is rumored to engage with fish.
+He is initially portrayed as hypersexual toward women, though subtle indications suggest that he may also have sexual interest in men.
+In the pilot episode, Peacemaker discusses bisexuality positively during a conversation about Aquaman, showing no issue with Aquaman’s relationships with both men and women, but finding it odd that Aquaman is rumored to engage with fish.